-The film starts with an explosion on a Klingon Moon, after which the Klingons state they wish to make peace with the Federation.
+The film starts with an explosion on a Klingon moon, after which the Klingons state they wish to make peace with the Federation.
 Kirk and his crew are asked to attend a meeting at the Federation chaired by Spock.
-They all attend but aren’t happy about it as they are given a mission and all grumble Danny Glover in Lethal Weapon (1987) style about being three months away from retirement (McCoy, DeForest Kelley) or having made plans to buy a boat (Scotty, James Doohan).
+They all attend but aren’t happy about it as they are given a mission.
+They all grumble Danny Glover in Lethal Weapon (1987) style about being three months away from retirement (McCoy, DeForest Kelley) or having made plans to buy a boat (Scotty, James Doohan).

-So with the Klingons seeking revenge, and the crew seeking an escape plan for the Captain and the Doc, the rest of this film is a must see.
-Especially as this film was the last one in which the original Star Trek cast were together on celluloid.
-This fact was something darlin’ husband neglected to tell me and I surprisingly didn’t guess despite the average age of the cast.
+So with the Klingons seeking revenge, and the crew seeking an escape plan for the Captain and the Doc, the rest of this film is a must-see.
+Especially as this film was the last one in which the original Star Trek cast was together on celluloid.
+This fact was something Darlin’ Husband neglected to tell me and I surprisingly didn’t guess despite the average age of the cast.

-So The Undiscovered Country was the one I am glad to have seen, as the one with Christopher Plummer – and that made me sob – as my darlin’ husband called it, thus ensuring it as a must watch movie for me.
+So The Undiscovered Country was the one I am glad to have seen, as the one with Christopher Plummer – and that made me sob – as my darlin’ husband called it, thus ensuring it as a must-watch movie for me.
 As he knows about my recent liking for Mr Plummer after suddenly seeing him as a bit of a hunk in The Sound of Music (1965) and on remembering what a sweetheart he was in International Velvet (1978).